NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 6. Any other way you want to help – Suggestions and Ideas are Welcome !

 If you're interested please get in touch with us on https://forum.nearbyshops.org

+### Commercial Use Permitted under Single Market License

+Good news for you ... !!
+Now you can run your own commercial business with our free open - source software.
+Please read more about about our Single Market License here https://blog.nearbyshops.org/single-market-license/